When I die (or, rather, a little before I die, if I have time to be contemplative about my death) I plan on reflecting

-My primary side-project is The Climber’s Guide, which currently has made, to date, $59.97, or “several pennies per hour of effort I’ve expended”.
+My primary side-project is The Climber’s Guide, which has made, to date, less than $200, or “several pennies per hour of effort I’ve expended”.

 Books and Wisdom

 My own thinking is severely limited, and the best way to learn to think better is to learn from those who think clearly.

 Wise men and women pour themselves into writing a good book, which you can consume for mostly-free, and a few hours of your time.
 Books are doors into other people’s heads and hearts, or into entirely new worlds.
 I cannot state concisely all the reasons that I think you should read, but here’s a list of books I most commonly recommend to others.

 Oh, and I use a Kindle.
 I think you should too, but whatever it takes to help you read is fine with me.